 When Does Rick and Morty Air Each Week?

-Other than the premiere, all of Rick and Morty Season 3 aired on Sunday nights at 11:30 p.m.
-Eastern with episodes being made available afterwards on Adult Swim’s website.
+Other than the Season 3 premiere, all of Rick and Morty Season 3 aired on Sunday nights at 11:30 p.m.
+Eastern with episodes being made available afterward on Adult Swim’s website.

 What Else Are Dan Harmon and Justin Roiland Working On?